def1ant1/hermes-chat/docs/usage/enterprise-guide.md

 > duplication leads to mismatches that our rebranding lint (`scripts/rebrand_hermes_chat.sh lint-strings`)
 > will now block in CI.

+## Discover metadata authorship & automation

+- **Metadata authors:** All Discover detail pages emit `Hermes Labs` (org) and `Hermes Chat` (product) entries that link to `https://github.com/hermes-chat` and `https://github.com/hermes-chat/hermes-chat` respectively.
+These values are hard-coded in `src/app/[variants]/(main)/discover/(detail)/model/[...slugs]/page.tsx` and intentionally mirror the stakeholder-approved GitHub handles.
+- **Automation guardrail:** The rebranding CLI now contains the `github-org-root` rule and logs a machine-readable replacement payload so downstream audits can confirm the org URLs were rewritten during migrations.
+- **CI command group:** Add
+  `bunx vitest run --silent='passed-only' 'src/app/**/__tests__/discoverMetadata.test.tsx'`
+  to your pre-merge checklist whenever Discover metadata changes are proposed.
+  The snapshot enforces the Hermes author tuples and stops regressions before rollout.

 ## Support and escalation flow

 Hermes Labs Support, Customer Success, and Trust & Safety jointly ratified the